glomatico/gamdl/README.md

 ### Required

 - **Python 3.10 or higher**
-- **Apple Music Cookies** - Export your browser cookies in Netscape format while logged in with an active subscription:
+- **Apple Music Cookies** - Export your browser cookies in Netscape format while logged in with an active subscription at the Apple Music website:
   - **Firefox**: [Export Cookies](https://addons.mozilla.org/addon/export-cookies-txt)
   - **Chromium**: [Get cookies.txt LOCALLY](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc)
 - **FFmpeg** - Must be in your system PATH